Why make this change now?

 I’d like more details about the intercampus buses and traffic issues?

-These buses will be available, at no charge, to transport students between campuses.
+These buses will be available to transport students between campuses.
 Families will be able to drop their children off at one campus and have those learning on the other campus be bused to that campus.
 It is our expectation that is more likely to occur with Junior School families with older children as well, having the older children being bussed from Canowindra to Yirramboi.

 There’ll be an adult supervisor on board in addition to the driver.